-As of the acquisiti ion date
+As of the acquisiti on date

 Cash and cash equivalents \$ 181

 Accounts receivable, net 461

 Inventories 60

 Other current assets 246

 Intangible assets 618

 Property, plant and equipment 2,421

 Other non-current assets 1,621

 Total assets acquired \$ 5,608

 Short-term and current portion of long-term debt \$ (233)

 Other current liabilities (460)

 Long-term debt (174)

 Other non-current liabilities (559)

 Total liabilities assumed \$ (1,426)

 Total identifiable assets acquired and liabilities assumed \$ 4,182

 Consideration transferred \$ (4,322)

 Goodwill 140

-The purchase price allocation has been finalized in the three month period ended June 30, 2010.
-The main changes to fair value estimates compared to those disclosed as of December 31, 2009 relate to revisions to the estimated fair value of accounts receivable previously fully provided in the initial purchase price allocation but in respect of which partial recovery was made in the period.
+The purchase price allocation was finalized in the three month period ended June 30, 2010.
+The main changes to fair value estimates compared to those disclosed as of December 31, 2009 related to revisions to the estimated fair value of accounts receivable previously fully provided in the initial purchase price allocation but in respect of which partial recovery was made in the period.

 As a result of the Company obtaining control over Moscow Refinery, the Company's previously held 38.63% interest was re-measured to fair value at the date of acquisition, resulting in a gain of US\$ 470 million.
-This has been recognized in the line item "Gain on investment" in the Interim Condensed Consolidated Statement of Income for the six months ended June 30, 2009.
+This has been recognized in the line item "Gain on investment" in the interim condensed consolidated statement of income for the nine months ended September 30, 2009.

 The fair values of the non-controlling interests in Sibir and Moscow Refinery of US\$ 1,015 million and US\$ 839 million respectively were estimated by applying an income approach as there are no market comparatives.
-The fair value measurement are based on significant inputs not observable in the market and thus represent Level 3 measurement as defined by the Business Combinations Topic of the Codification.
+The fair value measurements are based on significant inputs not observable in the market and thus represent Level 3 measurements as defined by the Business Combinations Topic of the Codification.
 The fair value estimates are based on discount rates between 10.8% and 13.6%, financial forecasts prepared in nominal US Dollars and publicly available macroeconomic and industry information.